i-dot-ai/automatilib/README.md

 * Timestamped, UUID and base user models
 * Initial migration for above models
 * Logic for authenticating with COLA
+* A Fake COLA authenticator to allow for local testing

 ## Settings